maateen/bangla-web-fonts/fonts/_index.md

 - Even for commercial purposes
 - All without asking permission

-### Content Generation

-- Part of this website's content was generated with the assistance of AI technology
-- The generated content has been reviewed and edited for accuracy and completeness
+Some content on this website has been generated and reformatted with AI assistance.
+All AI-generated content is thoroughly reviewed, verified, and edited by the maintainer for accuracy and completeness, ensuring all technical information and font metadata meets quality standards.

 ### Technical Implementation